rgplantz/itco_ARM/yt_ch04.md

         &or; (&not;w &and; x &and; &not; y &and; z) &or; (&not;w &and; x &and; y &and; z)

-    Assuming that the numbers 10, 11, 12, 13, 14, and 15 will never occur, we can use a Karnaugh map to simplfy the equation:
+    Assuming that the numbers 0, 1, 10, 11, 12, 13, 14, and 15 will never occur, we can use a Karnaugh map to simplfy the equation:

    ![](./assets/images/ch_04/Kmap_4_9.svg)

+   This gives us the minimization:

+    F(w,x,y,z) = (&not;w &and; &not;x) &or; (x &and; z)